george24601/notes/devOps/network/concept.md

 ### LB
-1. can use dns to do LB -> but client side cache will still return the deleted ip
-2. A single request might come as multiple packets, need it to be stickly, i..e, we need to maintian the mapping! - 4 layer load balancing
-3. 7 layer-loadblaancing, change packet all the way to the http level - NAT mode
 4. Separate request and responding, the server behind respond directly => all servers will have the same VIP bound to their loopback -> use ARP to broacast VIP, and machine with such IP will reply its own MAC address, but only LB can respond to the ARP reqeust -> but LB will not change IP data header, that means server ports must match LB prots - DR mode
-5. actual LB instances need to have same VIP and (virtual) MAC address  via ARP request

-### keepalived

-* Nginx clusters, with each instance deploys keepalived, and set them with the same virtual IP.
-But only one instance is up (active-standby)
-* use lvs/f5 IN FRONT OF nginx, e.g. f5 can do 100k qps, and use the same keepalived + virtual IP trick on lvs - enough for most cases
+* use lvs/f5 IN FRONT OF nginx, e.g. f5 can do 100k qps, and use the same keepalived + virtual IP trick on lvs - enough for most cases.
+Note that lvs is level 4, nginx is leve 7. i.e, lvs will share the same virtual IP.
+Note that Nginx in this case doesn't need keep alived anymore - lvs does this for you alreay!
-* If you need EVEN HIGHER, add mutilple IPs for the same domain name,i.e., DNS polling

 # MAC address